Or: Global Warming, Meet Lysenkoism; You Two Have a Lot in Common!

 Furthermore, when there have been surges in CO2 due to external sources, such as large-scale volcanism, they invariably have produced a warming effect only after a lag of several centuries, presumably due to the massive thermal inertia of the oceans.
 We do not see the lockstep relationship Alarmists claim has lately occurred.

-But even dedicated Alarmists accept that elevated CO2 on its own can only cause a limited amount of warming; the generally agreed estimate is a 1.1 degree C increase for a doubling of CO2 over the historical average.
+But even dedicated Alarmists accept that elevated CO2 on its own can only cause a limited amount of warming; the generally agreed estimate is a 1.1 degree C increase for a doubling of CO2 over the Pleistocene average of 280 ppm.
 To reach the estimates of five or six degrees of warming–catastrophe territory–theorists rely on certain assumptions.
 They assume, for example, that this modest increase would be amplified through a feedback loop, in which higher temperatures lead to more humidity, which leads to more heat-trapping cloud cover.
 However this assumption downplays two key physical realities.
 First, more clouds means increased reflectivity, which means less sunlight reaches the Earth’s surface because a greater proportion of it simply bounces off the cloud tops and back into space.
 Second, the process of evaporation at the surface absorbs heat.
 And condensation of water vapor as clouds releases it, with most of the heat escaping into space.

 Thus far, the positive feedback loop proposed by Alarmists has failed to materialize, and observations from multiple sources indicate that the modest temperature increase attributable to elevated CO2 is actually reduced by additional cloud formation, not amplified.
 So 1.1 or so degrees of potential warming end up being trimmed to about .5 degrees, which most people would agree is not exactly catastrophic.